WarcraftPriests/bookofshadows/blog/2025-06-28-ptr/index.md

 A spec should not be able to sustain a single cast of its major cooldown for 90-120s.
 This effectively makes it not a cooldown considering how we get balanced around this.
 There are much more interesting ways to buff Voidform or our cooldowns that is not simply making them last longer.
 Voidform does not need to last longer.

-Being able to sustain a single Voidform this long effectively makes the cooldown more punishing as well to handling mechanics or having to move.
+Being able to sustain a single Voidform this long effectively makes the cooldown more punishing when handling mechanics or having to move.
 This is just bringing back some of the old problems we had with drain-based Voidform in previous expansions without any of the cool parts of extending Voidform that we had (ramping haste/damage/insanity drain gameplay).

 ## Voidweaver
 - 2pc: `+20%`